beercss/beercss/README.md

 ### HTML

 You can use this html to setup your project.
 See on [Codepen](https://codepen.io/leo-bnu/pen/yLKLPxj).
+More about in [Main layout](docs/MAIN_LAYOUT.md).

 ```html
 <html>